shawnmckinney/apache-fortress-quickstart/README.md

 5. Curl Installed, to invoke the sample services.

 -------------------------------------------------------------------------------
-## SECTION I. Prepare an LDAP Server
+## SECTION 1.
+Prepare an LDAP Server

  You may use the ApacheFortress Docker images for either OpenLDAP or ApacheDS: